-W6A – Lesson 5-Draft 1
+W6A, Lesson 5, Essay 3, Draft 1

 Zack Chen

 2020.07.26

+Topic:

 Meeting Kevin Durant

-One day, I came home after school.
-At dinner table, my mom made an announcement.
-She got two tickets from her NBA China friend.
-I am going to Shenzhen to watch NBA game live.
+One day after school while I was sitting at the dinner table, my mom made an announcement.
+She had received two tickets from her NBA China friend.
+I was going to Shenzhen to watch a live NBA game.

 “Really?”
-I didn’t believe it.
+I said with disbelief.
 “Are you serious?
 Show me the tickets!”

-Of course she didn’t have the tickets.
+Of course my mom didn’t have the tickets yet.
 She said we would get the tickets in Shenzhen.

 So my dad and I booked the tickets online.
-We flew to Shenzhen over the weekend.
-My mom stayed behind because she had some work to do, and she was not interested in basketball.
-I packed my Curry T-shirt.
+Then we flew to Shenzhen over the weekend.
+My mom stayed behind because she had some work to do and was not interested in basketball.
+I packed my Stephen Curry T-shirt.
 The superstar that I really wanted to meet was Kevin Durant.
-He just joined Warrior not very long ago.
+He had just joined the Golden State Warriors not very long ago.
 Unfortunately, I did not have a jersey with his name on.

-Soon after we arrived in Shenzhen, we received a phone call from Mom.
-She made another announcement -- We were invited to the cocktail party the night before the game!
+Soon after we arrived in Shenzhen, we received a phone call from mom.
+She made another announcement — we were invited to the cocktail party the night before the game!

-“You are going to meet the superstars!”
-She said.
+“You are going to meet the superstars!” mom said.

 “Really?”
-I could not believe it.
+I said.
+It sounded too good to be true.

 “Wear your Curry shirt.
-Remember to get signatures!”
+Remember to get signatures!” she said.

 I was too happy to think straight.
 We changed quickly in the hotel room and rushed to the party.

 Around 7 p.m., my dad and I arrived at the party.
 The place was half empty.
 The music was noisy.
 The light was dim.

 “Where is everybody?
 Where are the stars?”
+I said to myself.

 I was a little disappointed.
 Suddenly, I saw a kid holding a basketball.
 I realized that I didn’t bring any paper or a basketball for the stars to sign on.

-“Damn it!”
+“Darn it!”
 I thought.
 “Can we go back to the hotel room?”
 I asked desperately.

-“No, we don’t have time.”
-Said my dad.
+“No, we don’t have time.” said my dad.

 My plan was ruined.
 I was really upset.

-“It’s alright,” My dad calmed me down, “We could take photos with them.”
+“It’s all right,” my dad said, calming me down.
+“We could take photos with them.”